Rodgers rallies Packers past 49ers 30-28 | Times Leader

 Click here to subscribe today or Login.

-Rodgers completed on a last-minute drive, setting up Mason Crosby’s on the final play of the game that gave the Packers a 30-28 victory over the San Francisco 49ers on Sunday night.
+Rodgers completed two deep passes to Davante Adams on a last-minute drive, setting up Mason Crosby’s 51-yard field goal on the final play of the game that gave the Packers a 30-28 victory over the San Francisco 49ers on Sunday night.

 “My first thoughts in devising how I wanted to get us into field-goal range was how could I get 17 the ball,” Rodgers said.

-Rodgers did it twice on passes of 25 and 17 yards to Adams after the Packers took over at their 25 with 37 seconds left and no timeouts following Jimmy Garoppolo’s .
+Rodgers did it twice on passes of 25 and 17 yards to Adams after the Packers took over at their 25 with 37 seconds left and no timeouts following Jimmy Garoppolo’s 12-yard TD pass to Kyle Juszczyk.

 Adams came back after taking a hard hit from Jimmie Ward that looked like it could knock him out of the game and finished with 12 catches for 132 yards.